Xilinx/Vitis-Tutorials/Vitis_HLS/Design_Tutorials/01-Polynomial_Vectorization/README.md

 Before beginning, [download](https://www.xilinx.com/support/download.html) the Vitis Unified Installer, [install](https://docs.xilinx.com/r/en-US/ug1400-vitis-embedded/Installation) the Vitis Software Platform, and [acquire](https://www.xilinx.com/support/licensing_solution_center.html) the Vitis HLS license.

 In this tutorial, we'll be using a snippet of code from the [Kyber GitHub project](https://github.com/pq-crystals/kyber/tree/main).
 The code in the Vitis Tutorials has been trimmed down to just the Polyvec and NTT functions and made synthesizable for HLS.
-To start, open the workspace `<Relative_Path>/Vitis-Tutorials/Vitis_HLS/Design_Tutorials/01_Polynomial_Vectorization/Workspace` .
-If you've already sourced the settings script to setup Vitis, the following command will bring up this workspace:
+To start, if you've already sourced the settings script to setup Vitis, the following command will bring up this workspace (Click **Update** if a **Update Workspace** window pops up after executing the command):

 ```
+cd <Relative_Path>/Vitis-Tutorials/Vitis_HLS/Design_Tutorials/01_Polynomial_Vectorization
-vitis -w <Relative_Path>/Vitis-Tutorials/Vitis_HLS/Design_Tutorials/01_Polynomial_Vectorization/Workspace
+vitis -w workspace
 ```

 1. Open the workspace `Workspace` in the `01_Polynomial_Vectorization` directory.